 7 p.m. to 2 a.m., every 10 minutes

 One bus will take you to 25 of Munich's most important museums.
 The loop links the Kunstareal arts district and its Pinakotheks, the Museum of Egyptian Art, the Lenbachhaus (world's largest collection of the avant-garde artist group “Blauer Reiter”), the antiquities museums surrounding the Königsplatz, the Bavarian National Museum, the Museum Villa Stuck, the Deutsches Museum and many other great venues with world-class exhibits and collections.
 To reach the Munich City Museum or the Jewish Museum, take the underground, line U3 or U6, from Odeonsplatz to the Marienplatz station and walk from there.

 Residenzstraße 1, Eingang im Tor zum Brunnenhof, 80333 München

 The museum has more than 2,000 coins and medals on exhibit, along with lacquered Japanese furniture and a special exhibition featuring a collection of portraits of Martin Luther from Luther festivals over the centuries (2017 is the 500th anniversary of the posting of Luther's “Ninety-Five Theses”).
 Specially for the Long Night: the minting of coins on an old embossing machine.

 Galeriestraße 4 a, 80539 München

-With its many and varied artifacts from the Renaissance onwards, the German Theater Museum is one of the most distinguished collections of its kind.
-Changing temporary exhibitions present a fascinating palette of themes from the history of theater.
+With its many-faceted collections dating from the Renaissance, the German Theatre Museum has one of the most notable collections of its kind in the world.
+Special exhibitions focus on a wide variety of topics from the history of theatre.

 Munich Documentation Centre for the History of National Socialism - NS-Dokumentationszentrum München